web-design-and-development-at-tstc/wdd-raspberry-pi/imed-2349/ubuntu-server-windows.md

 - After it has run, type `sudo apt-get dist-upgrade -y` and hit Enter.

 - Next, we are going to set it, so our date and time are synchronized as opposed to having to manually set it in the future.
-To do this, run the command `sudo apt install chrony` When it is finished, it will tell you how much additional space will be taken up by the install and will ask if you want to continue.
-Type `Y` and hit Enter.
+To do this, run the command `sudo apt install chrony`.

 - After it has installed, run the command `systemctl status chronyd`  You should see output that shows that it is active.

-- To enable chrony to run upon boot, run the command `systemctl enable chrony`
+- To enable chrony to run upon boot, run the command `systemctl enable chrony`.

+- You will get the message `==== AUTHENTICATING FOR org.freedesktop.systemd1.reload-daemon ===` and that authentication is required to reload the systemd state.
+The command line will ask for your password.
+Enter your password (keeping in mind you won't see any characters on screen) and hit enter.
+You'll get the message `==== AUTHENTICATION COMPLETE ===`.

+- Next, you will get the message `==== AUTHENTICATING FOR org.freedesktop.systemd1.manage-unit-files ===` and that authentication is required to reload the systemd state.
+The command line will ask for your password.
+Enter your password (keeping in mind you won't see any characters on screen) and hit enter.
+You'll get the message `==== AUTHENTICATION COMPLETE ===`.

 - You can verify the system date and time by running the command `timedatectl`

-- After all of these have been run, you will need to reboot the Ubuntu Server.
-Type the comman `sudo shutdown –r now` to initiate the reboot.

-- Once it has come up, hit Enter and then enter the username, `ubuntu`, and hit Enter.
-Then enter your password and hit Enter.

 ## Change Hostname

 By default, all new Ubuntu Server installations have the same hostname, ubuntu.
 To differentiate them on the network, we need to change the hostname.

 - Run the command `hostnamectl set-hostname raspberrypi-WDD-jdoe` (where j is the initial of your first name and doe is your last name; so for example my hostname would be `raspberrypi-WDD-dtrower`).
 This step requires authentication.
 Enter your password for the Ubuntu user and hit enter.
 You should see the message `==== AUTHENTICATION COMPLETE ====`.

+## Get IP Address

+Next, we need to get the IP address for our Raspberry Pi so we can remote into the Raspberry Pi.

+- Before you can get the IP address, you need to install net-tools.
+To do this, run the command `sudo apt install net-tools`.

+- Once it has installed, type the command `ifconfig` and hit Enter.

+- This will print a bunch of information to the command line.
+To find your IP address, look for the inet address under eth0.
+Make sure you write this IP address down because you will need it to connect to the Raspberry Pi from another computer.

+## Verify SSH Status

+In this class, after the initial setup, we are going to remote into our Raspberry Pi.
+You will only be able to remote into the Raspberry Pi while you are on the same network as the Raspberry Pi.

+- To verify that the SSH server is running, run the command `sudo systemctl status ssh`.
+You should see in the output the message `Active: active (running)`.

+## Connect to Raspberry Pi using SSH

+For the rest of the installation and setup process, you need to remote into your Raspberry Pi using an SSH client.
+Windows doesn't have a native SSH client, so you will need to install PuTTY, a popular third-party, open-source SSH client.

+- Visit the [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) download page and select the installer that matches the version of Windows you are running, either 32-bit or 64-bit.

+- Once you have download the .msi file, open it.
+You will get a prompt warning that it is an executable file and whether you want to run it.
+Click OK.

+- This will cause the setup window to open.
+Click Next to continue the Setup Wizard.

+- The next screen will be where to install the application.
+Leave it in it's default location and click Next.

+- On the next screen, it will let you choose what features to install.
+If you want to have a shortcut on your desktop for the application, click on the drop down icon next to "Add shortcut to PuTTY on the desktop" and select the option "Will be installed on local hard drive".

+- Once you have set the features you want to install, click on Install.
+You may be asked to enter your administrator password.
+If so, enter the password and click Ok.

+- After it has finished installing, you can choose whether to have the Setup Wizard open the Readme file.
+You can uncheck the checkbox so the Readme file isn't opened and then click Finish.

+- Once you have PuTTY installed, open up the application.
+You'll see a screen with form fields.

+- In the field called Host Name or IP Address, enter the IP address for your Raspberry Pi.

+- Make sure the radio button for SSH is selected and leave the port set to 22, then click Open.

+- If this is the first time you have connected remotely to the Raspberry Pi, you will get a Security Alert that the server's host key is not cached in the registry.
+Click Yes to add the key to the cache permanently.

+- You should have a terminal window on your screen asking you to login as.
+Here you enter your username for the Ubuntu Server which is ubuntu and hit Enter.

+- Next it will ask for the password for the ubuntu@IP_ADDRESS user (IP_ADDRESS is the IP address for your Raspberry Pi).
+Enter your password for the ubuntu user for the Ubuntu Server and hit enter.
+Remember you want see any characters on screen as you enter the password.

+- You know you have been successfully connected to the remote Ubuntu Server When you see the message "Welcome to Ubuntu 19.10" along with additional information.

+- As a note, to end your PuTTY SSH connection, just type `exit` and hit Enter.

 ## Install Fail2Ban